IainMcHugh/milestone-project-3/README.md

 ## Features

-- Responsive layout for all screen sizes
+- Responsive layout for all screen sizes.

-- Authentication with both logging in and registering
+- Authentication with both logging in and registering as a new user.

+- Carousel based homepage displaying websites by categories.

 - The ability to create, update, and delete sites.